mud-ali/study-room-finder/README.md

-# study-room-finder
+# Study Room Finder

-centralized dashboard for occupancy of study spaces on campus.
+A centralized dashboard for occupancy of study spaces on campus.
+Final project for Fundamentals of Engineering Design (FED101) for Electrical and Computer Engineers.